-She works four days a week and her salary is £28,013 (£35,016 pro rata)
+She works four days a week and her salary is £29,429 (£36,786 pro-rata)

-They work four days a week and their salary is paid at Real Living Wage £14,508 p/a (£18,135 pro rata).
+She works four days (30hrs) a week and her salary is paid at the Real Living Wage.

-She works four days a week and her salary is paid at Real Living Wage £14,508 p/a (£18,135 pro rata).
+She works four days (30hrs) a week and her salary is paid at the Real Living Wage.

 She previously worked as Curator at Project Space Leeds and The Tetley from 2007-17, commissioning and producing large-scale commissions, exhibitions and events with artists including Simeon Barclay, Joseph Buckley, Jessie Flood-Paddock, Dora Garcia, Lubaina Himid and Rehana Zaman.